Jessicavazm/portfolio-t1a2/README.md

 ### Footer
 The footer contains my email address and phone number.
 There are also icons tagged to my professional accounts such as Linkedin and GitHub.

+### Home

+The home page has an image picked from Unplashed that shows someone typing on their computer, along with the image there's a small brief of my self and what I do.